mvaganov/CmdLineAsteroids/notes.md

 ```

 ### voice
+The first part of the class, the static constructor, initializes the `AntiAliasColorMap` lookup table for anti-aliased colors.

-I must admit that this implementation of antialiasing is very naive, and doesn't take color mixing from overlapping geometry into account.
+I must admit that this implementation of anti-aliasing is very naive, and doesn't take color mixing from overlapping geometry into account.
 	This is an intentional choice made in the robustness vs accessability tradeoff I mentioned at the beginning of the tutorial.

 because all of the draw methods use `DrawShape`, we can accomplish all of our Anti-Aliasing by only modifying that one method.

 at the beginning of the implementation of this partial class, I'll define the anti-alias gradients for each color.
-	this will only be meaningful for the bright colors in out 16 color range
+	this will only be meaningful for the bright colors in our 16 color range

 the `DrawShape` method needs to do more checks per glyph, to count samples.
 the additional nested for-loop counts how many times the `isInsideShape` function would trigger in each glyph's space.
+the amount of indentation in this function triggers me, but I know that this is in the inner loop of a rendering algorithm, so I hesitate to extract a method.
+I don't want to pay the execution cost of an extra method for every glyph of every frame.

-then, before the glyph is printed, a copy is made with the correct background color based on it's starting background color and sample count.
+before the glyph is printed, a copy is made with the correct background color based on it's starting background color and sample count.

 ### scene
-src/MrV/DrawBuffer_geometry
+src/MrV/DrawBuffer_geometry.cs
 ```
 ...
 		public void DrawLine(Vec2 start, Vec2 end, float thickness, ConsoleGlyph letterToPrint) {